Nikon D850 versus Canon 5D Mark IV

 Both the D850 and the 5D Mark IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the D850 followed on from the Nikon D810.

-So what is the bottom line?
-Is the Nikon D850 better than the Canon 5D Mark IV or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon D850 and the Nikon D850?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (45.4 vs 30.1MP) with a 23% higher linear resolution.